Evolution Explained: From Bacteria to Humans

 The early Cambrian Period gave rise to a lot of worms.
 Annelids, including marine worms and deliciously slimy earthworms, evolved distinct body segments, each one internally and externally identical to the next.

 Some marine annelids evolved tiny paddle-like feet for swimming, which would later enable them to push through soil on the land.
-Further mutations would create an enormous range of body sizes, from 0.5-millimetre aquatic worms to the 3-metre Giant Australian Earthworm.
+In time, the evolution of Annelids would create an enormous range of body sizes, from 0.5-millimetre aquatic worms to 3-metre Giant Australian Earthworms.

 The Evolution of Appendages

-Arthropods first appeared when some Annelids evolved into small crustaceans.
-Homeobox mutations saw their paddles develop into jointed appendages which gradually specialised to function as antennae, pincers, mouth-parts, or legs.
+Arthropods first appeared when some Annelids evolved into tiny crustaceans called ostracods, or seed shrimp.
+Homeobox mutations saw their paddles develop into jointed appendages which later specialised to function as antennae, pincers, mouth-parts, and legs.

-Some Arthropods prospered in the water: shrimp, trilobites, and sea spiders still hang out there today.
-Some, like crabs, adapted to spend part of their days on land.
-Others, like spiders, scorpions, and beetles, went terrestrial full-time.
-Later, land-dwelling species gave rise to flying insects like bees, butterflies, and mosquitoes.
+Some Arthropods prospered in the water: shrimp, trilobites, and sea spiders still flourish there today.
+Crabs adapted to spend part of their days on land.
+Spiders, scorpions, and beetles went terrestrial full-time.
+And land-dwelling species gave rise to flying insects like bees, butterflies, and mosquitoes.

 The Evolution of Embryonic Development

-All the animal phyla we've looked at so far go through embryonic stages of protostome development.
-It characterises the way cells are organised to create a basic body plan with various internal layers.
+All the animal phyla we've looked at so far go through an embryonic stage known as protostome development.
+It characterises the way embryonic cells are organised to create a basic body plan with various internal layers.

 If we took a spider embryo when it's just eight-cells small, we'd see the cells arranging themselves in a spiral shape.
 These cells multiply many times to form a hollow sphere, and then fold inwards to create the beginning of the animal's mouth.

-Our next Cambrian boomer changed all that, ushering in a new era of embryonic growth called deuterostome development.
+The Cambrian boomers changed all that, ushering in a new era of embryonic growth called deuterostome development 500-600 million years ago.
 You and I are deuterostomes.
 Our eight-cell stage is defined by a radial pattern, and later, the first infolding is set to become an anus.

 The Evolution of Chordates

-Once starfish set the world of embryonic development on fire, a new phylum called Chordates started to evolve.
+With a more complex mode of embryonic development at hand, a new phylum called Chordates evolved.
 It includes a few more bizarre animals, plus many familiar ones, including dinosaurs, ducks, and dingoes.

 Chordates possess four key features:

-- A nerve chord which develops into the brain and spinal chord.
+- The hollow nerve chord develops into the brain and spinal chord.

-- A flexible notochord which develops into the backbone.
+- The flexible notochord develops into the backbone.

-- Pharyngeal slits which function as gills or an inner ear depending on your species.
+- Pharyngeal slits function as gills or an inner ear.

 The sea squirt undergoes a radical metamorphosis, re-absorbing its tail, notochord, and primitive brain back into its body.
-The rest of its days are spent as an immobile little squirt, siphoning water to eat, and looking like a gross internal organ while it does so.
+The rest of its days are spent as an immobile little squirt, siphoning water to filter food, and looking like a gross internal organ while it does so.

-Having glimpsed some of the more alien-like animals throughout natural history, we now move on to the more familiar.
-But before we delve into the evolution of vertebrates, just look how far we've come...
+Having glimpsed some of the more alien-like animals throughout our evolution, we now move on to the more familiar.
+But before we delve into vertebrates, just look how far we've come: